NICHD-BSPC/intro-rnaseq-hpc/lessons/05_qc_running_fastqc_interactively.md

 -   Practice using more features of Biowulf (loading modules, running software, parallelization)
 -   Describe the contents and format of a FASTQ file
 -   Create a quality report using FASTQC
+-   Open and look at the report(s) you generated

 ## Quality Control of FASTQ files